-Evidence collected from the victim of a rape and the scene of the crime must be taken in a very specific manner and must be moved from one location to another using a strict chain of command.
-If the evidence is improperly collected or goes unaccounted for at any point while it is being moved, it becomes tainted and cannot be used in court.
-Even if tainted evidence shows you had sex with the victim, this information cannot be used against you.
+Evidence collected from the sexual abuse victim of a rape and at the scene of the crime must be taken in a very precise manner and moved from one location to another using a strict chain of command.
+If the evidence is improperly collected or unaccounted for at any point, it becomes tainted and is inadmissible in court.
+Even if tainted evidence shows you had sex with the victim, this cannot be used against you.

 You’re Guilty of a Lesser Offense

-In many cases, it can be argued you committed an offense not as serious as the one accused of to avoid serious penalties of the charged crime.
-This is a common tactic used in negotiating plea bargains.
+In many cases, your lawyer may argue that you committed an offense less serious than the one you are accused of to avoid more severe penalties.
+This tactic is commonly used in negotiating plea bargains.

 Do Not Attempt These Defenses Without a Lawyer

 You can hurt your case in many ways by improperly using one of these defenses, so you should never speak with the police or the victim without your lawyer present.
 For example, if you claim the victim consented, you cannot later say that there is a problem of mistaken identity.
 Similarly, if you try to say no sex occurred, but forensic evidence shows otherwise, the police and prosecutors will argue that the fact that you lied once means you are untrustworthy.